Toheeb/www.toheeb.com/src/en/html-components.md

 - Map Card

-- Menu List Layer

 - Noscript Card

-- Ordered List Layer

 - Quote Card

 - Search Card

-- Table Layer

-- Unordered List Layer
+Description Layer, Table Layer, and each Landmark are intiated by other content types.

+Article Section and General Section provide the scope for Navigation Section, Complementary Section, Header Card, and Footer Card.

-Each Layer eventually contain cards.
+Each Layer eventually contain cards:

 List Layers contain Item Cards.

 Description Layer contains Description Items.
 Description Items contain one or more Description Titles, and one or more Description Cards.

 Table Layers contain optional Table-caption cards, zero or more Table-column Reference, optional Table Head, zero or more Table Body, and optional Table Foot.
 Table-column Reference contains Table-column Items if there's no <code>span</code> attribute.
 Table Head, Table Body, and Table Foot contains Table Rows.
 Table Rows contain Table Titles if in Table Head, otherwise contain Table Data Cards.
 </section>